The 2019 Classic on the Lake will take place on Saturday, September 28th.

 Please have plenty of people to assist.
 No motorized vehicles are allowed on the turf.
 All directors, students, and field crew must have a pass in order to enter the field.

-FIVE ‘Director Passes’ will be given at registration alon with FIFTEEN complimentary neon wristbands for staff, personnel, and other non-performing members.
+Each band will receive FIVE passes for Directors.
 The director passes will give you access to the stadium press box.
 The hospitality room, for Director’s only, is located on the second floor of the press box.
 Bus driver vouchers will be included in your packet.
 They are redeemable at the ticket window for a wristband/admission.

-The FIFTEEN neon wristbands are for staff, pit crew or prop crew.
+Each band will receive wristbands that will serve as Field Passes for those assisting with equipment on the field.
+They will be distributed according to classification: A & AA = 10 wristbands, AAA = 15 wristbands, AAAA = 20 wristbands.
+The wristbands are for staff, pit crew or prop crew.
 Any other persons wanting to enter the field in any capacity will need to purchase a wristband at the gate.
-NO ONE WILL BE ALLOWED TO ENTER THE PERFORMANCE FIELD WITHOUT A DIRECTOR’S PASS, MARCHERS’ WRISTBAND (students only will receive upon check-in), OR NEON WRISTBAND.
-The cost of admission is $6.00.
+NO ONE WILL BE ALLOWED TO ENTER THE PERFORMANCE FIELD WITHOUT A DIRECTOR’S PASS OR WRISTBAND.
+The cost of admission is $10.

 Each band will be given a video pass on a lanyard.
 This pass will allow one person to access the third level of the press box one slot before your band’s designated performance time.
-Remember, all bands will receive a complimentary DVD.
+There will be no video provided at the contest, due to copyright issues.

 The need for good concert etiquette at all festivals is readily apparent.
 Students should not move in the stands while a band is performing on the field.
 Instruments should not be played except in the warm-up area and in performance.